1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “One
 could cite many such examples of Prezent’s “class vigilance.”
-Indeed, two to three years later, it was these tactics that Pre¬
-zent brought into the movement headed by Lysenko”
+Indeed, two to three years later, it was these tactics that Prezent brought into the movement headed by Lysenko”
 (Medvedev and Lerner, p.
 11)

-“Lysenko acquired a really broad reputation, however, with
-his “discovery” of so-called vernalization (yarovization), an
-agronomic practice whereby winter crops are obtained from
-summer planting”
-(Medvedev and Lerner, p.
-12)

 “The paper by Lysenko and Dol¬
 gushin on the nature of winter crops went largely unnoticed.